adap/flower/baselines/doc/source/how-to-use-baselines.rst

 Please note that some baselines might include additional files (e.g. a :code:`requirements.txt`) or a hierarchy of :code:`.yaml` files for `Hydra <https://hydra.cc/>`_.

-Setting up your Machine
+Setting up your machine
 -----------------------

 .. note::
   Flower baselines are designed to run on Ubuntu 22.04.
-While a GPU is not required to run the baselines, some of the more computationally demaning ones do benefit from GPU acceleration.
+While a GPU is not required to run the baselines, some of the more computationally demanding ones do benefit from GPU acceleration.

 Common to all baselines is `Poetry <https://python-poetry.org/docs/>`_, a tool to manage Python dependencies.
 Baselines also make use of `Pyenv <https://github.com/pyenv/pyenv>`_.
 You'll need to install both on your system before running a baseline.
 What follows is a step-by-step guide on getting :code:`pyenv` and :code:`Poetry` installed on your system.